2021 CCD First Holy communion will be Sat 22 May 2021 at 11am.

 Registration for 2020-2021 : FORM Fill the Form

-First Communion Class will start November 8th (conditions permitting) and will run every Sunday (on site or online) except School Holidays until June 2021.
+First Communion Class will start online only (date will follow) and will run every Sunday except School Holidays until June 2021.

 CCD First Meeting for Parents in the Hall: One Sunday tba at 12:15pm.